ExCiteS/airquality/README.md

 grunt dev
 ```

-All app files now will not be minified, also changes will be watched and applied when saving.
+Changes will be watched and applied when saving.

 When Air Quality application is compiled, test it on the emulator: